ticarpi/jwt_tool/README.md

 ## Requirements
 This tool is written natively in **Python 3** using the common libraries.
-*(An older Python 2.x version is available for those who need it on the old branch, although this will no longer be supported or updated - as of October 2019)*
+*(An older Python 2.x version is available for those who need it on the legacy branch, although this will no longer be supported or updated - as of October 2019)*

 Customised wordlists are recommended for the Dictionary Attack option.
 *As a speed reference, an Intel i5 laptop can test ~1,000,000 passwords per second on HMAC-SHA256 signing.
 YMMV.*